anaston/cca_pls_toolkit/documentation/docs/full_demo.md

 ### Framework

 The `.frwork` field defines the general framework used in the analysis.
 We support two main approaches in the CCA/PLS toolkit.
-In a `holdout` machine learning framework, the data is divided into training and test sets by randomly subsampling subjects (see [Monteiro et al. 2016](https://doi.org/10.1016/j.jneumeth.2016.06.011)).
-In a `permutation` statistical framework, the data is not splitted, focusing on in-sample statistical evaluation (see e.g., [Smith et al. 2015](https://doi.org/10.1038/nn.4125)).
+In a 'holdout' predictive (or machine learning) framework, the data is divided into training and test sets by randomly subsampling subjects (see [Monteiro et al. 2016](https://doi.org/10.1016/j.jneumeth.2016.06.011)).
+In a 'permutation' descriptive framework, the data is not splitted, focusing on in-sample statistical evaluation (see e.g., [Smith et al. 2015](https://doi.org/10.1038/nn.4125)).
 In this demo, we use the holdout framework with 10 inner and 10 outer data splits.
-For additional details, see the reference above, the accompanying tutorial paper or the online documentation of the toolkit.
+For additional details, see the reference above, the accompanying tutorial paper ([Mihalik et al. 2022](https://doi.org/10.1016/j.bpsc.2022.07.012)) or [here](../background/#analysis-frameworks).

 ```MATLAB
 % Framework settings